codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 As a simple example you can have a *production* pipeline that runs only on *master* branch (and therefore the branch field says "master") and a *testing* pipeline that runs user acceptance tests where only the Pull Request Open checkbox is active.
 This means that User Acceptance tests will run whenever a PR is created.
 Once it is merged the *production* pipeline will deploy the changes.

-In a more advanced example you could add regular expressions in the branch field with names such as *feature-*, *hotfix-* etc and the PR checkbox active on different pipelines.
+In a more advanced example, you could add regular expressions in the branch field with names such as *feature-*, *hotfix-* etc. and the PR checkbox active on different pipelines.
 This way you could trigger the pull requests only when they happen on specific branches.
-So a developer that creates a temporary feature with a name that doesn't match these naming patterns will not trigger those pipelines.
+So, a developer that creates a temporary feature with a name that doesn't match these naming patterns will not trigger those pipelines.

 Notice also that you can use Negative Lookahead in your Branch (Regex Expression) filter.
 An example to exclude tag events: `/^((?!tag)).*/gi` (the pattern here for tags to exclude is that they begin with `tag…`).

 This will make all push-events (including tags) that do follow the `tag...` pattern to be excluded.
-Therefore all tags like `tag1`, `tag-X` **won't** trigger the pipeline.
+Therefore, all tags like `tag1`, `tag-X` **won't** trigger the pipeline.

 ### Support for building pull requests from forks

-By default the git trigger will only work for events coming from your personal repository.
+By default, the git trigger will only work for events coming from your personal repository.
 You can also use triggers from events that are coming from forks.
 This is a very useful feature for open source projects, as it allows you to run your own unit tests and other checks against a new feature *before* actually merging it in your repo.

 To enable this behavior
 * Toggle the *support pull request events from forks* switch